rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ## 1. Overview

 In the previous blog posts we've used Kyverno and Sigstore to secure the CICD pipelines within Tekton.
-Furthermore we worked with GitHub registry to store the signatures of the images that we built, and to store the images that our Tekton Pipelines produced.
+Furthermore, we worked with GitHub registry to store the signatures of the images that we built, and to store the images that our Tekton Pipelines produced.

 But these are not the only options that we have for securing our CICD pipelines.

-Let's discover how other Open Source tools like StackRox / RHACS and Quay can help, alongside with Sigstore to sign, verify and enforce our CICD / DevOps pipelines.
+Let's discover how other Open Source tools like StackRox / RHACS and Quay can help, alongside Sigstore, to sign, verify, and enforce our CICD / DevOps pipelines.

-As in the previous blog posts we will start from a typical CICD pipeline where we build - bake - deploy our container images in our Kubernetes / OpenShift clusters.
+As in the previous blog posts, we will start from a typical CICD pipeline where we build - bake - deploy our container images in our Kubernetes / OpenShift clusters.

-And then we will use several components that will help us to secure this pipeline:
+And then we will use several components that will help us secure this pipeline:

 * [Cosign](https://github.com/sigstore/cosign): Open Source tool within Sigstore project that provides image-signing and verification, so we can sign our container images, to ensure that our container image stored in our registry is signed properly and also the signature is stored within the Registry and always available to be verified.